-At the core of our remuneration philosophy is the training and upskilling of existing staff, wherever possible, and new employment from the market where additional skills is needed.
+At the core of our remuneration philosophy is the training and upskilling of existing staff, wherever possible, and new employment from the market where additional skills are needed.
 We have managed to maintain the balance of all of the above factors by a careful application of remuneration increases, and the empowering of unit heads with the responsibility for setting reasonable remuneration packages for staff at operating division levels.

-In considering remuneration, factors such as the industry benchmarks, the levels of skill, the demand and supply for jobs in the particular sector and employment level, the interests of the employee and the affordability to the Company are all taken into account.
-The Company's approach to remuneration has not changed.
+In considering remuneration, factors such as the industry benchmarks, the levels of skill, the demand and supply for jobs in the particular sector and employment level, the interests of the employee and the affordability to the group are all taken into account.
+The group's approach to remuneration has not changed.
 Remuneration must take increases in cost of living into account - packages remain conservative but competitive.

-The fees of non-executive directors are increased annually by the average baseline percentage increase in remuneration applicable to the Company.
+The fees of non-executive directors are increased annually by the average baseline percentage increase in remuneration applicable to the group.

-The remuneration of the executive directors is based on applicable industry benchmarking and the financial performance of the Company at operating profit level, and is subject to review by the Remuneration Committee.
-All management and executive increases were industryaligned.
+The remuneration of the executive directors is based on applicable industry benchmarking and the financial performance of the group at operating profit level, and is subject to review by the Remuneration Committee.
+All management and executive increases were industry-aligned.

 Short-term bonus schemes based on divisional operating performance are also in place.
-A Special bonus allocation was paid to key management in February 2023, excluding the CEO and Managing Director, in recognition of the extraordinary efforts management has made in delivering half year profits far exceeding pre pandemic levels.
-The improved performance of the group in the past full financial year has seen a further bonus allocation to key management after year end and will be reported in the 2024 financial year.
+The performance of the group in the past financial year has seen a further bonus allocation to key management after year-end.